-3GPP Release 15 Service Based Architecture as specified in 3GPP TS 23.501 [2] and the Technical Realization of the Service Based Architecture as specified in 3GPP TS 29.500 [4] shall be taken as the baseline for studying QUIC's use as a transport protocol for the 5GS Service Based Interfaces.
+3GPP Release 16 Service Based Architecture as specified in 3GPP TS 23.501 [2] and the 3GPP Release 15 Technical Realization of the Service Based Architecture as specified in 3GPP TS 29.500 [4] shall be taken as the baseline for studying QUIC's use as a transport protocol for the 5GS Service Based Interfaces.

-Editor's Note: The above architectural baseline requirement may need to be updated based on any change in service based architecture due to FS_eSBA study in SA2.
+Editor's Note: The architectural baseline requirements in this clause may evolve as the stage 2 specification work on eSBA is in progress in SA2.

 In particular the following architectural assumptions shall be taken into account: